 Winter Weather Advisory from SUN 6:00 AM CST until SUN 6:00 PM CST

+Winter Weather Advisory from SUN 6:00 AM CST until SUN 6:00 PM CSTNew

 …WINTER WEATHER ADVISORY IN EFFECT FROM 6 AM TO 6 PM CST